 The CAISO and WEIM participants, including SMUD and BANC, have participated in developing a design framework to extend the successful WEIM real time framework to the EDAM.
 Like WEIM, EDAM would broaden the access to regional resources for the reliable integration of renewable resources, only over a longer (day ahead) time horizon by allowing for a more economic and efficient optimization of regional resources by providing grid operators greater time (day ahead as opposed to real time) to commit or decommit units based on market price signals.
 Only participants in the WEIM will be allowed to extend their participation to EDAM.
 The CAISO launched a public stakeholder initiative and utilized most of 2022 developing the EDAM design.
-On February 1, 2023 the CAISO Board of Governors and EIM Governing Body approved the EDAM proposal.
-Tariff development, regulatory approvals and implementation activities will take place in 2023 and 2024, with expected market go-live first quarter 2025.
-SMUD (and BANC) will likely need to consider its participation before 2024 if it wishes to on-board in time for the first phase of EDAM participation in 2025.
-Similar to the process around WEIM participation, SMUD, along with BANC, are performing cost-benefit studies to ensure EDAM participation will expand on the existing WEIM benefits prior to seeking approvals to proceed.
+On February 1, 2023 the CAISO Board of Governors and EIM Governing Body approved the EDAM proposal, with the CAISO filing tariff amendments with FERC on August 22, 2023.
+FERC unanimously approved most of the filing on December 20, 2023, rejecting without prejudice just one element of the EDAM proposal related to transmission revenue recovery for market participants.
+The CAISO will work with first movers, PacifiCorp and BANC, and stakeholders in 2024 to refine transmission revenue recovery based on FERC's guidance and begin implementation activities, with the market expected to go-live in the first quarter of 2026.
+Similar to the process around WEIM participation, SMUD, along with BANC, performed cost-benefit studies that demonstrated EDAM participation will expand on the existing WEIM benefits and in August 2023, SMUD and BANC both approved participation in EDAM with an expectation to on-board in time for the first phase of EDAM participation in 2026.